Thursday, September 19, 2024

 Then, she sang.

 Goosebumps rolled over my arms and my body as her voice illuminated the entire cathedral.
 She sang in soft, high tones, the Latin sung with serenity and clarity.
-Although it may sound cliche, she had the voice of an angel, truly.
 Her face remained calm and composed - she seemed to be almost oblivious to the beauty of her own voice.
-She was simply doing her service.
+She exuded the energy of a woman simply doing her service.

-By the time this woman sang for the second or third time, sometimes in Latin, sometimes in English, tears poured down my face and my whole body seemed to weep with the beauty of the praise and prayer to God.
+By the time this woman sang for the second or third time, sometimes in Latin, sometimes in English, tears poured down my face and I had to contain my weeping.
 I could not remember the last time I had experienced being so moved by anyone's singing.

 I experienced the sharp contrast of the woman who had devoted her life to learning to translate and sing for her concert about the man driven mad with lust and jealousy over a milkmaid, the indecipherable singing and the confusing applause protocol.
 How her voice had ultimately dragged my husband and me down (maybe even our baby), and most likely many others as well, whether they were aware of it or not.